cboettig/ews-review/manuscript-w-refs.md

 composite indices (Drake and Griffen 2010) have been proposed, but their power relative to other indicators is unknown.

-Another approach to detecting CSD has been fitting time series data to model rather than summarizing it via statistics.
-Model-based approaches have two flavors.
-Models may be used to calculate summary statistics related to CSD, such as eigenvalues (Lade and Gross 2012) or diffusion terms in jump-diffusion models (Carpenter 2011a, Brock and Carpenter 2012), which are then examined for trends in the same fashion as the statistics above.
+Another approach to detecting CSD has been fitting time series data to models rather than summarizing it via statistics.
+Two approaches have been used for these model-based methods.
+First, models may be used to calculate summary statistics related to CSD, such as eigenvalues (Lade and Gross 2012) or diffusion terms in jump-diffusion models (Carpenter 2011a, Brock and Carpenter 2012).
+These statistics are then examined for trends in the same fashion as the summary statistics above.
 Alternatively, models representing both deteriorating and stable conditions may be fit to the data and in order to determine which is more likely (Dakos et al. 2012, ).
 Boettiger and Hastings (2012a) found that likelihood ratio tests were more powerful than trend-based summary statistic tests across several real and simulated ecological data sets.

-Most studies of early warning signal methods have been performed on simulated data.
+This approach is also more robust than summary-statistic methods to spurious correlations that arise when collapses are driven by purely stochastic events (Boettiger and Hastings 2012a)

+Care is required in the criteria used to judge the power of warning signal methods.
 The trade-off between false negatives and false positives is a matter of not just statistical but economic efficiency.
-A signal that is too sensitive.
-However, this but Boettiger and Hastings (2012a) suggest the use of reciever-operating characteristics (ROC) to describe the performance of various early warning signals.
-ROC curves represent the false positive rate at any true positive rate.
+For instance, a large number of false positives may be acceptable if they reduce the probability of a false warning that would result in an otherwise avoidable catastrophic regime shift, and the costs of failing to detect such a shift exceed that of the false positives.
+Boettiger and Hastings (2012a) suggest the use of reciever-operating characteristic (ROC) curves to describe the performance of various early warning signals.
+ROC curves (See figure) represent the false positive rate at any true positive rate.
+Overall performance can be assessed by the area under the curve, which is 1 if the signal is perfect and 0.5 if the signal performs no better than random.
+The complete shape of the curve provides more information on the possible trade-offs under different sensitivities.
+This information, combined with a decision-theoretic [@REF?] framework, has the potential to illuminate in which cases early warning signals can be useful.

-Comparative, experimental studies - Historical data introduces biases (Boettiger and Hastings 2012a)

 Discussion
 ==========